Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 However, if we look closely, we notice a serious problem.
 We can't just pick two points in empty space.
 How would we clearly specify them?
 We need real-world observables to anchor these points to.
 We need an actual stick to use as a ruler.
 But as before, we can't know exactly where our base points are.
 We can't know exactly how long our ruler is.
 As before, the best we can do is to specify open neighborhoods and say "$0$ is in here and $1$ is in there."

 ### The plan
 This is my first draft of working all of this out on paper.
-Hopefully, if done right, this construction will make it clear
+Hopefully, if done right, this construction will make it clear why measurements are inherently probabilistic, why the [Born rule](https://en.wikipedia.org/wiki/Born_rule) is the way to represent measurements, and possi

 ## The Pointless Topology